heythisispaul/EncompassConnect/README.md

         ];

         encompass.getLoan(guid, loanEntities).then((loanData) => {
-            console.log(loanData); //the application information for the provided loan.
+            console.log(loanData); //the application and closing cost information for the provided loan.
         })
         .catch((err) => {
             //handle any errors if this call is unsuccessful